-All radar data were gridded to 1 km in horizontal dimensions, and 0.5 km vertical spacing, centered on the individual radar using the RadX gridding software package.
-The rain maps are generated using data at 2.5 km above MSL.
+All radar data were gridded to 1 km in x and y, and 0.5 km z resolution, centered on the individual radar using the RadX gridding software package.
+The rain maps are generated at 2.5 km MSL.

 Rainfall Equations